Vaaaas/forza-map-visualization/README.md

 ## 🏁 Quick Start <a name="quick_start"></a>

 1. Clone this repository: `git clone https://github.com/austinbaccus/forza-map-visualization.git`
+2. Create Python environment with Anaconda: `conda create -n forza python=3.6 -y`
+3. Activate environment: `conda activate forza`
-2. Install Python requirements by running `pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt`
+4. Install Python requirements: `pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt`
-3. Open a terminal and navigate to the folder containing the `src` folder
+5. Open a terminal and navigate to the folder containing the `src` folder
-4. Use the `python` to run any script you want.
+6. Use the `python` to run any script you want.
 Each script is ready to go with sample data already included.

 Example: `python .\animated_3d_racing_lines.py`